Mathématique: Chapter 5

 He was hearing a continuous tone.

-This was not going to end well.
+This wouldn’t end well.

 He was hearing a continuous tone.